Param-Harrison/ebook-writer/books/ai-simulation.md

   * **What It Is:** This component plugs into the "Digital Agent."
 It gives them a functional memory so they can remember past conversations and experiences.

-  * **Why We Need It:** An agent who forgets what you said 30 seconds ago is not realistic or useful.
+  * **Why we need it:** An agent who forgets what you said 30 seconds ago is not realistic or useful.
 This component allows our agents to have context-aware, multi-turn conversations and recall past experiences.
 Without memory, agents feel robotic—they forget previous interactions and can't build on past conversations.

-  * **How It Works:** The memory system has two parts. **Episodic memory** stores recent events in order (conversations, thoughts, actions) with a fixed prefix (always include first N events) and lookback window (last M events). **Semantic memory** stores information as vector embeddings, allowing relevance-based retrieval.
+  * **How it works:** The memory system has two parts. **Episodic memory** stores recent events in order (conversations, thoughts, actions) with a fixed prefix (always include first N events) and lookback window (last M events). **Semantic memory** stores information as vector embeddings, allowing relevance-based retrieval.
 When retrieving, it combines both: recent events + semantically relevant past knowledge.
 This gives agents both immediate context and long-term recall.

-  * **Key Features to Build:**
+  * **Key features to build:**

     1.  **A "Short-Term Diary" (Episodic Memory):** A list of *exactly* what just happened (e.g., "Lisa just asked me about a new soda...").
 This provides immediate conversational context.
 We maintain a fixed prefix (first few events) and a lookback window (last N events) to ensure important context is always included.